Home > Footwear

 Authors Billy Brown and Paul Mandell sought out the top footwear for CrossFit endeavors and put each pair of shoes through rigorous testing.
 Shoes are evaluated over the course of several months via rope climbing, box jumping, pushing sleds, and a variety of lifts.

-Paul Mandell is a Certified Strength and Conditioning Specialist and coach based in Bishop, California.
+Paul Mandell is a Certified Strength and Conditioning Specialist and coach based in Bishop, Calif.
 Currently, he coaches Gen Pop and CrossFit classes out of Bishop CrossFit.
 Paul has a master’s in Exercise Science and has taught CrossFit and strength and conditioning classes to beginners and seasoned athletes for over five years.
 Through coaching and his own training, Paul is able to put each shoe through the wringer.
 Paul also brings his expertise to our treadmills guide.

-GearJunkie Affiliate Managing Editor Billy Brown is a CFL2 CrossFit coach, a competitive athlete, a record-holding powerlifter, a USPA-certified powerlifting coach, and a former ultrarunner.
+GearJunkie Affiliate Managing Editor Billy Brown is an CFL2 CrossFit coach, a competitive athlete, a record-holding powerlifter, a USPA-certified powerlifting coach, and a former ultrarunner.
 His competition training generally consists of five to six days of strength training and conditioning across the powerlifting, Olympic weightlifting, gymnastics, and cardiovascular modalities, which gives him plenty of opportunities to test the newest and best CrossFit shoes on a regular basis.

+Testing the shoes on this list entailed taking each shoe through weeks of CrossFit workouts, making sure to do all of the major lifts, running through a series of gymnastics movements, and running anywhere from 200 meters to three miles in each shoe.
 Throughout the testing periods, we considered the shoes’ fit, feel, durability, and general eagerness to lace them up for another workout.
 We also had other athletes at our gyms try out the shoes so we could get a wider range of opinions on each one’s performance.

+Since CrossFit shoes are designed, for the most part, to perform in a variety of situations, we took shoes through training, competition, and daily wear (when applicable โ€” we didn’t wear the lifting shoes around town).
 Paul and Billy take CrossFit seriously and know that bad shoes can ruin a workout, so we rigorously tested every shoe on this list for comfort, support, and durability.
-And, because we know that every athlete is different and may have different needs, we tried to find a shoe to suit various needs and tastes.
+And, since we know that every athlete is different and may have different needs, we tried to find a shoe to suit various needs and tastes.

 Each season, we update this guide with new models as they become available to ensure our readers have the best, most up-to-date information.